subodh245/react-query/README.md

 1) I learned about reactQuery In react query I have useQuery to fetch the data from the JSON  file , I have learn about react dev tools and that is intigrated in website
 2) I learned abouy the useMutation hook and use queruClient hook for for query invalidation AND I Learn to use the intgrated tanStack react query
+3) and i have learn about pagination so we can go from one page to another page

 here are video of what i do